vecnathewhisperd0/fdroid-website/_posts/2019-09-11-yaml-metadata.md

 why we started supporting to store app metadata in `.yml` file format a year ago.

-We've now decided to deprecate `.txt` metadata support altogether.
+We're finally deprecating `.txt` metadata support altogether.
 Our amazing packaging team is almost done moving our entire database to `.yml`.